 PLC Ladder Programming Training Course

-This instructor-led training session, conducted either online or at your location, is designed for beginners in automation engineering who wish to grasp the basics of PLC ladder programming and apply these skills in both industrial and personal projects.
+This instructor-led, live training (available online or onsite) is designed for automation engineers and enthusiasts at the beginner level who aim to master the fundamentals of PLC ladder programming and apply these skills to both industrial and personal initiatives.

-Upon completion of this course, participants will be able to:
+Upon completing this training, participants will be able to:

 Course Format

-- Engaging lectures and discussions.
+- Interactive lectures and discussions.

-- Numerous exercises and practice sessions.
+- Extensive exercises and practice sessions.

-- Practical implementation in a live-lab setting.
+- Practical implementation within a live-lab environment.

 Course Outline